 Individuals with any of these symptoms that cannot be explained in other ways may not work on campus or attend in-person classes until they have contacted their healthcare provider or the Health and Wellness Center for further guidance.
 If anyone is showing symptoms related to COVID-19 while at work or in class, they should go home or return to their residence immediately.

-When employees and students are ill for any reason they should remain home for the duration of the illness and may not work on campus or physically attend classes until symptoms have subsided.
+When employees and students are ill, they should remain home for the duration of the illness and may not work on campus or physically attend classes until symptoms have subsided.

-Employees and students who experience any of the COVID-19 symptoms should obtain a COVID-19 test.
-Employees and students who have tested positive and have symptoms should follow the guidelines below for resuming on-campus activities.
+Employees and students who experience any COVID-19 symptoms should obtain a COVID-19 test.
+Employees and students who have tested positive or have been exposed to someone with COVID-19 should follow quarantine and isolation policies.

-The responsibility for maintaining cleanliness is a shared responsibility.
-Faculty, staff, and students must assist in maintaining the cleanliness of offices, classrooms, kitchens, and other shared spaces.
+We all share responsibility for maintaining cleanliness.
+Faculty, staff, and students must help maintain the cleanliness of offices, classrooms, kitchens, and other shared spaces.

 Cleaning materials, including wipes, will be available in all classrooms and buildings.
 Unnecessary items should be removed to maintain clean counter spaces and ease cleaning efforts on common surfaces.
 The following practices are recommended:

-- Normal routine cleaning with soap and water will decrease how much of the virus is on surfaces and objects, which reduces the risk of exposure.
+Normal routine cleaning with soap and water will decrease the amount of virus on surfaces and objects, reducing the risk of exposure.